sveltia/sveltia-cms/README.md

 1. Open the dev site at `http://localhost:[port]/` to check the rendered pages.
 1. Commit and push the changes if satisfied, or discard them if you’re just testing.

 Keep in mind that the local repository support doesn’t perform any Git operations.
 You’ll have to manually fetch, pull, commit and push all changes using a Git client.
-In the near future, we’ll figure out if there’s a way to do this in a browser (because `netlify-cms-proxy-server` actually has undocumented `git` mode that allows developers to create commits to a local repository).
+In the near future, we’ll figure out if there’s a way to do this in a browser (because `netlify-cms-proxy-server` actually has undocumented `git` mode that allows developers to create commits to a local repository[^131].)

 Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates.
 This manual work will be unnecessary once the proposed `FileSystemObserver` API, which is being [implemented in Chromium](https://issues.chromium.org/issues/40105284) behind a flag, becomes available.